Surf ponchos are becoming as ubiquitous and essential as the leash in a surfer’s arsenal. Photo: Slowtide/Kassia + Surf

-Every surfer is familiar with the beach parking lot wardrobe change.
+Every surfer is familiar with the beach parking lot towel change.
 Whether you’re changing in and out of a wetsuit or a swimsuit, the feeling of struggling to maintain your modesty with a small rectangle of fabric is the same – an uncomfortable one.
-A surf poncho makes it worlds easier to avoid embarrassing wardrobe malfunctions and, as is super scientifically proven, exactly zero surfers have gone back to a towel once they’ve tried a surf poncho.
-And to cap it all off, they keep you way cozier than a towel after chilly sessions.
+A surf poncho makes the process worlds easier to avoid embarrassing wardrobe malfunctions and, as is super scientifically proven, exactly zero surfers have gone back to a towel once they’ve tried a surf poncho.
+To cap it all off, surf ponchos keep you way cozier than a towel after chilly sessions.

-Over the past few years, we’ve tried out some of the best-selling surf ponchos on the market to see what all the hype is about, and help you make an informed decision when purchasing such a critical piece of modern surf technology.
-Read on for our top picks, and for more detailed info check out our Buyer’s Guide and Comparison Table.
+Over the past few years, we’ve tried out some of the best-selling surf ponchos on the market to see what all the hype is about and help you make an informed decision when purchasing such a critical piece of modern watersports technology.
+Our top pick is Slowtide’s The Digs poncho for its cozy cotton warmth, but if you’re on a budget, check out the COR Surf Poncho which isn’t as plush, but gets the job done for half the price.

 Best Overall Surf Poncho: Slowtide The Digs